 Master of Architecture I

-Our first professional Master of Architecture degree program (M.Arch I) is accredited by the National Architectural Accrediting Board (NAAB) and is designed to accommodate students who hold a baccalaureate degree in any field from an accredited college or university.
+The first professional Master of Architecture degree program (M.Arch I) is accredited by the National Architectural Accrediting Board (NAAB) and is open to students with a baccalaureate degree in any field from an accredited college or university.
 The seven-semester program fulfills the professional degree requirements leading to architectural licensure and registration.
-In order to harness students’ diverse educational backgrounds, we offer two distinct tracks within the M.Arch I program.
+Two distinct tracks accommodate students’ diverse undergraduate backgrounds.

-The 3.5 Year Track is structured for students with minimal or no previous architectural education.
+The 3.5-year track is structured for students with minimal or no previous architectural education.
 The seven-semester curriculum begins with a rigorous summer introductory semester, followed by four semesters of core instruction.
 The final two semesters are primarily elective options, encouraging students to develop customized educational experiences through our rich course offerings.

-The Director of Graduate Architecture will determine the level of advanced standing based on students’ college transcripts and strength of design portfolio.
+The Director of Graduate Architecture determines the level of advanced standing based on students’ college transcripts and design portfolio strength.
 Typically, students will complete the curriculum in four semesters, two semesters of core instruction to fulfill NAAB requirements and two semesters of elective options to develop independent scholarship.
 International students with license to practice architecture or eligible for licensure in their respective countries may qualify for further advanced standing to complete the degree in three semesters.

 Graduate students may pursue a Master of Architecture degree in conjunction with a Master of Preservation Studies or Master of Sustainable Real Estate degree, typically with one additional semester of course work.
 Learn more on the Dual Degree page, or by contacting Graduate Architecture Director Ben Smith.